rewe-digital/terraform-provider-sonarcloud/README.md

 Run `make test` to run all unit tests.
 This should work without further config and not touch any infrastructure.

 Run `make testacc` to run all acceptance tests.
 This relies on quite a specific test-organization being available in SonarCloud.
-The project should have:
+The project should have the following 3 groups:

-- 3 groups:
 - Members (Default) - with 2 members
 - Owners (Should be auto-created as well) - with 1 member
 - TEST_DONT_REMOVE - with 0 members (see environment variables below to see how to customize this)

  Set the following environment variables before running the acceptance test:
 | Variable | Description |